spencerbruce/coms4444-soccer/README.md

 #### Steps to run the simulator:
 1. On your command line, *fork* the Git repository, and then clone the forked version.
 Do NOT clone the original repository.
 2. Enter `cd coms4444-soccer/src` to enter the source folder of the repository.
-3. Run `make compile` to generate the make file.
+3. Run `make clean` and `make compile` to clean and compile the code.
-4. Update the make file with the set of teams participating in the game.
+4. Update the make file (file called `Makefile`) with the teams participating in the game, as well as with any simulator arguments.
 5. Run one of the following:
     * `make run`: view results/rankings from the command line
     * `make gui`: view results/rankings from the GUI